Colby College Museum of Art

 Throughout the academic year, the museum hosts a robust schedule of events, including artist talks, lectures and performances, film screenings, and concerts.
 Frequent partnerships with campus partners such as Colby’s Center for the Arts and Humanities and the Goldfarb Center for Public Affairs allow for faculty and student involvement across all areas of study.
 The museum also co-organizes special events with its arts and cultural partners in Waterville to extend programmatic offerings throughout the community and typically brings thousands of Maine K-12 students to the campus each school year.

-In 2013 the Alfond-Lunder Family Pavilion was inaugurated, making the Colby Museum the largest museum in Maine, adding a sculpture gallery and terrace, generous exhibition galleries, classrooms, expanded collection storage, and staff offices.
+In 2013 the Alfond-Lunder Family Pavilion was inaugurated, making the Colby Museum the largest museum in Maine in terms of exhibition space, adding a sculpture gallery and terrace, generous exhibition galleries, classrooms, expanded collection storage, and staff offices.
 A three-story wall drawing by artist Sol LeWitt occupies the glass-enclosed stairwell, while the pavilion’s upper floor is dedicated to the College’s Department of Art, providing state-of-the-art studios for photography and fine arts foundation classes.
 With its small café and comfortable seating, the spacious William D. Adams Gallery lobby of the pavilion has become a lively gathering place, or quiet study location, for Colby students and their guests.